-The IRS classifies LLCs as pass-through entities.
-The pass-through classification signifies that a company’s tax liabilities are passed on directly to the personal tax return of the owner or partners of that company.
+The IRS classifies LLCs as pass-through entities by default.
+The pass-through classification signifies that a company’s tax liabilities are passed on directly to the personal tax return of the owner or owners of that company.
 In other words, the owners record the company’s profits and losses directly as their own.
 The limited liability company does not file its own tax return.

-It’s important to be aware of certain pass-through taxation specifications, as there are common misconceptions associated with the classification.
-Some think forming an LLC in a state like Wyoming that does not have income tax will free them up from having to pay income tax.
-But this is not the case.
-Income tax applies based on where the owner lives, not simply where the owner formed the LLC.
-So, if the LLC owner lives in Iowa, for example, then it is Iowa’s income tax rate that applies, even if the company is incorporated elsewhere.
+Some think believe forming an LLC in a state, e.g. which does not have income tax, will free them up from having to pay income tax, but this is not the case.
+Income tax applies based on where the owner lives, not where the LLC is formed.
+So, if the LLC owner lives in Colorado, for example, then it is Colorado’s income tax rate that applies, even if the company is organized elsewhere.

 Using an LLC for wealth planning and investment can offer flexibility and opportunity to families, should they understand the rules that govern these entities.
 In addition, many find that the LLC structure provides their family with effective means for financial planning and goal-setting, and in this sense use their LLC as a wealth-planning tool.